utkarshminds/sample_streamlit_hello_world/README.md

 # 3- clone repo on vs code and change from main to our branch
 # 4- open new terminal and create virtual env

-# Step 4a - To Set your username type in terminal
+# Step 4a - To Set your github username type in terminal

 git config --global user.name "username"

-# Step 4b - To Set your username type in terminal Set your email address:
+# Step 4b - To Set your github email type in terminal Set your email address:

 git config --global user.email "MY_NAME@example.com"